 How to Make Hash Brown Casserole

 - Frozen Hash Browns.
-The convenient base for our hash brown casserole.
+The convenient base for this recipe.
 You’ll need one 30- to 32-ounce bag.
 Frozen hash browns are both a timesaver AND you actually achieve better results than if you use freshly grated potatoes, because the thawed hash browns are drier.
 Save your hash brown efforts for Sweet Potato Hash Browns and Cauliflower Hash Browns instead.

 - Milk + Chicken Broth + Butter + Cornstarch.
 Forget the chicken soup in a can!
 You can create your own creamy base from this simple list of ingredients instead.